How we raise money

 Thank you for your support

-None of our work would be possible without the support of individuals who donate directly to us, take part in fundraising events or campaigns, or donate to the Disasters Emergency Committee, of which we are a member.
+None of our work would be possible without the support of individuals who donate directly to us or take part in fundraising events or campaigns.
 Individual supporters are our main source of ‘unrestricted’ funds, which means we can spend this money where the need is greatest.
 These ‘unrestricted’ funds also underpin all our work by filling gaps in ‘restricted’ funding (see under ‘Institutional donors’ below) and enabling us to deliver programmes and projects that meet the needs of vulnerable people and communities.

 Thank you for your support – we are extremely grateful to the many individuals, agencies, trusts and other organisations whose donations make our work possible.